-Chicago and Minneapolis go all out when it comes to summer festival season, drinking in any opportunity for activities and outdoors-y events.
-From artsy music to a barbecue bash, here are five summer festivals to check out this summer in these two Midwestern metropolises.
+Chicago goes all out when it comes to summer festival season, drinking in any opportunity for activities and outdoors-y events.
+From lively music to a barbecue bash, here are two summer festivals to check out this summer in this Midwestern metropolis.

 Windy City Smokeout, Chicago: Mid-July